-Today for Light and Tasty we prepare recipes with carrots.
-I say it often but it’s true, I’m really happy to participate every week in this culinary column because it encourages me to cook and write recipes I would never have thought of cooking, or recipes that have been swirling in my head for years but I never decide to try unless… by instigation! 😄 And this chickpea and carrot hummus is exactly one of those recipes.
-Yes, if from today this blog is enriched with a carrot hummus it’s all thanks to Light and Tasty, which ‘forced’ me to cook carrots on a day when I had no intention of cooking carrots! 😃
+Today for Light and Tasty, we’re preparing recipes with carrots.
+I often say this but it’s true, I’m really happy to participate every week in this culinary section because it pushes me to cook, and write, recipes I never thought I would cook, or recipes that have been swirling in my head for years but I never decide to try, except… when prompted! 😄 And the chickpea and carrot hummus is just one of these recipes.
+Yes, if from today this blog is enriched with a carrot hummus it’s all thanks to Light and Tasty, which ‘made’ me cook carrots on a day I had no intention of cooking carrots! 😃

-But this hummus, my friends, is fabulous, I had to hold back because I was about to eat it all by myself! 🤩
+But this hummus, my dear friends, is fabulous, I had to hold back because I was eating it all by myself! 🤩

-As you surely know better than I do, hummus can be colored (and flavored) with the most varied vegetables, from beetroot to zucchini, from spinach to pumpkin to peppers, not to mention the variations with spices and aromatic herbs.
+As you surely know better than I do, hummus can be colored (and flavored) with a variety of vegetables, from beets to zucchini, from spinach to pumpkin to peppers, not to mention the variations with spices and herbs.
 And I want to try them all!
-So this is my first colored hummus and is certainly the first of a very long series!
+So this first colored hummus of mine is surely the first of a very long series!
 (Yes, today I want to be optimistic about my organizational skills! 😄).

-Before moving on to the recipe, I leave you with a small clarification about tahini, an essential ingredient of hummus, of any type.
+Before moving on to the recipe, I leave you with a little note about tahini, an essential ingredient of hummus, of any kind.

-Tahini can be purchased ready-made or homemade (an option I recommend because the packaged one is – in a low-sodium perspective – too flavorful).
-For making this chickpea and carrot hummus I used neither but did it my way (and someone here says it’s not news 🤭) using a simplified procedure: I used toasted sesame seeds directly and added a little oil during blending.
+Tahini can be purchased ready-made or can be homemade (an option I recommend because the packaged one is – from a low-sodium perspective – too tasty).
+For this chickpea and carrot hummus I used neither, but did it my way (and someone here says that’s no surprise 🤭) using a simplified procedure: I used toasted sesame seeds directly and added a little oil during blending.
 And the result was excellent.
-This chickpea and carrot hummus turned out really very, very, and again very good!
+This chickpea and carrot hummus turned out really, really, and again really good!
 I recommend it!
 Try it!

 〰 〰 〰